lorenzo-sala-ueno/shared-copilot-instructions/instructions/flutter-ueno.md

 3. Keep build methods simple and focused.

 ### State Management
-1. Choose Riverpod as the default state management solution.
+1. Choose bloc as the default state management.
 2. Avoid unnecessary `StatefulWidget`s.
 3. Keep state as local as possible.